 - Houses here aren’t of the best build quality.
 It means that they aren’t very adaptable to Australia’s seasons.
 In summer, houses can get very hot, and in winter (especially in southern states) homes can feel really chilly.

-- If you’re travelling in a motorhome or campervan, it can feel very cold in the mornings and it’s not much fun walking outside to go to the toilet/shower block on a winter night!
+- If you’re travelling in a motorhome or campervan, it can feel very cold in the mornings and it’s not much fun walking outside to go to the toilet/shower block on an Australian winter night!

 - Lack of daylight saving in some states may mean you get less daylight hours to enjoy in winter.
 In Queensland, for instance, we don’t have daylight saving and in the winter months the sun can set before 6pm.